aeonzz/clippkit/README.md

 - Loading indicators, blur overlays, branded transitions
 - Utilities for timing and layout in video space

-We’re adding more as we go — and the goal is to keep everything lightweight, flexible, and easy to override.
+We're adding more as we go — and the goal is to keep everything lightweight, flexible, and easy to override.

 ---